Thank you for sharing your views on the five consultations that we launched at the end of October. All five consultations have now closed.

 Over the next year we need to save a further £85m which means we will have to make changes to some services.
-So we have launched consultations on a range of services and want to hear your views by Friday 4 January 2019 to help us shape those services for the future.
+The areas that we have consulted on are Children's Centres, Concessionary Bus Travel, Special Educational Needs and Disabilities, Libraries and Cultural Services and Community Recycling Centres.

 Please check here for further updates following the Cabinet meeting.